Ihezie/scholx-landing-page/README.md

 ### Project Description

-A simple landing page introducing users to the features, functionalities and goals of the Scholx platform - a class management system for university students.
-The website features a clean and interactive user-interface, elevated by simple but elegant animations.
-It is fully responsive on a broad range of devices, and adheres to all important web standards, including accessibility.
+A simple landing page introducing users to the features, functionalities, and goals of the Scholx platform - a class management system for university students.
+The website features a clean and interactive user interface, elevated by simple but elegant animations.
+It is fully responsive on a broad range of devices and adheres to all important web standards, including accessibility.

 ### Built With